aaron-grau/curic/react/projects/piano/README.md

 [keyboard-event]: https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent
 ### `NoteKey` Component

-Let's write a presentational component, `NoteKey`.
+Let's write a pure presentational component, `NoteKey`.
 This component will be the visual representation of a single note in your piano.

 * Create a new file, `components/synth/note_key.jsx`.
 * Define and export a new functional component called `NoteKey`.